What can I expect with DTI’s online full-spectrum training?

 - All virtual support is approved for certification purposes through the remainder of 2021.
 The team continues to evaluate our community’s needs and ability to adapt to working during the pandemic.

-- Submit a story from the doula’s perspective on each birth you attend for certification.
+- Submit a story from the doula’s perspective on each event you attend for certification.

-- Demonstrate a working knowledge of all books by completing the Required Reading List.
+- Demonstrate a working knowledge of all books by completing the Required Reading Checklist.

 - Write a business strategy outline